jeremiahlewis77/TriviaKing/Features.md

 3. Categories
    - The questions are separated by categories and the user is be able to choose what topics they want to play on.
 4. Trivia Schema
    - This includes allowing the user to select an answer and show the user if the answer they provided is correct or not, if correct the user will gain points for that question and move on to the next question.
-If the user's answer is incorrect the quiz will end at that question diplaying the usr's score.
+If the user's answer is incorrect the quiz will end at that question diplaying the user's score.
 5. Leaderboard
-   - This page displays the user top players in order with the highest points in each category in the TriviaKing game.
+   - This page displays the user top players in order with the highest points in each or all categories in the TriviaKing game.

 Sprint2: